County of Santa Barbara

 HUMAN RESOURCES DEPARTMENT

-LLC, to continue the ongoing operation of two onsite Employee Health and Wellness Centers for an
+Health, LLC, to continue the ongoing operation of two onsite Employee Health and Wellness

-not involve any commitment to any specific project which may result in a potentially significant
+which do not involve any commitment to any specific project which may result in a

-physical impact on the environment and are therefore not a project under the California
+potentially significant physical impact on the environment and are therefore not a project

-Environmental Quality Act (CEQA) pursuant to section 15378(b)(4) of the CEQA guidelines.
+under the California Environmental Quality Act (CEQA) pursuant to section 15378(b)(4) of

 A-27)